rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ### Once the user moves focus (OnChange)

 "On Change" validation takes place after the user changes or removes focus from their current element.
-In general this is the best time to begin validating users data.
+In most cases this is the best time to begin validating users data as the user will not need to locate or navigate back to the form field that contains the error.
+This informs the user that there are additional expectations but does not block them from moving on and working through the remainder of the form.

-Using the "on change" validation in concert with "on submit" can ease the users through the form without blocking or frustrating them.
+Providing validation instruction on change, and enhancing the validation on submit can ease the users through the form without blocking or frustrating them.
-We could for example, alter the the appearance of an element on change, which would warn or confirm the users input and if needed on submit reinforce this change with validation instruction
+We could for example, alter the the appearance of an element on change, which would warn or confirm the users input and if needed on submit reinforce this change with additional validation instruction

 <cdr-img :src="$withBase('/input/progressiveexample.png')" alt="An example on REI.com of this notification" width="500px"/>

 ### Once the user submits (OnSubmit)
-A user submitting a form will be expecting to move on from the task of filling out items within a form.
+A user submitting a form will be expecting to move on.
-They may be on a location of the page where they are not able to see that individual form fields are invalid, nor that they have additional instruction associated to them.
+They may be on a location of the page where they are unable to see individual invalidated form fields.
 It may benefit user of longer forms to be presented with a [validation summary](#validation-summaries) that can reiterate the errors and guide them to the locations needing work.

 This is the last chance we have prior to submitting the users data to the server, while not as optimal a location as onChange, presenting instruction during this event does happen before page refresh.